jimwheaton/statapi/README.md

 For convenience, this API is running on a VM on Azure.
 If you're feeling brave and want to build this locally (I believe you're on Macs?) then follow the instructions [here](https://docs.microsoft.com/en-us/aspnet/core/tutorials/your-first-mac-aspnet).
 You may run into issues with generating the database as the scripts are specific to SQL Server.
 Let me know if you want to try to build/run this locally and I'll assist you.

 You can use [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) to test out the API running on Azure.
 I've sent you the URL in an email

+### Kanban board
+For simplicity, I used a Kanban board instead of a Scrum board.

+The board can be found [here](https://trello.com/b/sHqoK2N6/stat-api)

+The stories are prioritized by their position in the column.
+Stories at the top are higher priority than ones at the bottom The columns in the boards are:
+Backlog - backlog of stories for the project.
+These can be fully-formed stories, half-baked ideas, or epics.
+Stories in this column are not scheduled to be worked on
+Approved - stories that have been fully-specified and ready to be worked on.
+In progress - stories currently being developed and tested Done - stories have been fully tested.
+All acceptance criteria met.
+Ready for deployment.
+In the interest of time, I have only fleshed out a few of the stories on the STAT Client board.
+You can open the stories for "Visualize rankings as line chart", "Filter rankings", "Import raw ranking data", and "Client shell" to see some examples.
+I have also purposely put stories into the different columns so that you get a sense for how they would flow through a Kanban board (the same would apply to Scrum).